GoogleCloudPlatform/pubsec-declarative-toolkit/cli/README.md

 - [Kpt](https://kpt.dev/)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)

 Arete assumes that user authorization for gloud and the correct context for kubectl has already been completed by the user prior to calling arete.
+Some solutions will can specifiy their own kubectl context so switch, these are found in their solution.yaml file.

 Arete is written in [Go](https://go.dev) utilizing the following primary packages: